-Who Is Conor Lamb, Apparent Winner Of Pennsylvania Special Election?
+Who Is Conor Lamb, Apparent Winner Of The Pennsylvania Special Election?

 But Lamb seems to have overcome that Republican advantage in this largely white, working-class district by touting his bio — a Marine Corps veteran, former prosecutor, Catholic; and his more conservative positions — on guns, abortion, crime.

 His first TV ad highlights the fact that he grew up in the district.
-In the same town, in fact, where he now lives — Mt.
-Lebanon, a suburb south of Pittsburgh.
+In the same town, in fact, where he now lives — Mount Lebanon, a suburb south of Pittsburgh.

 He graduated from Pittsburgh Central Catholic High School in 2002, earned both his undergraduate and law degrees at the University of Pennsylvania, and worked as a prosecutor in the Marine Corps — first in Okinawa, Japan, and then for the Navy-Marine Corps Court of Criminal Appeals.